Are Leg Extension Alternatives Viable?

 Furthermore, this maximal knee bend allows the vasti to stretch.
 Any stretch can lead to more distal muscle growth near the knee since sarcomeres in-series are added.
 Growth near the knee draws the eye distally for an aesthetic physique.

-This leg extension alternative has you extend the hips utmost as you descend, with the knees extending way past the toes, which really stretches the rectus femoris.
+This leg extension alternative has you extend the hips utmost as you descend, with the knees bending while greatly beyond the toes, which really stretches the rectus femoris.

 Due to this extreme position though, you also require hip flexion to ascend, which may involve unique motor units or possibly the upper portions of fibers responsible for proximal vs. distal activation of the rectus femoris.